mozilla/neqo/README.md

-You can clone NSS (https://hg.mozilla.org/projects/nss) and NSPR (https://hg.mozilla.org/projects/nspr) into the same directory and export an enviroment variable called `NSS_DIR` pointing to NSS.
+You can clone NSS (https://hg.mozilla.org/projects/nss) and NSPR (https://hg.mozilla.org/projects/nspr) into the same directory and export an environment variable called `NSS_DIR` pointing to NSS.
 This causes the build to use the existing NSS checkout.
 However, in order to run anything that depends on NSS, you need to set `$\[DY]LD\_LIBRARY\_PATH` to point to `$NSS_DIR/../dist/Debug/lib`.